JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 1:19 PM - Tested the "myODE_solver.jl" using a diagonal linear example, a stiff example, and Lorenz63.
 It looks like it is working in all cases.
 The task now is to us it KSE.

 3:39 PM -  I tested "myKSE_solver.jl" and got the same results as the oldder code, "Model_KSE.jl".
 I think that there is something then wrong with my dealiased nonlinear part.
 I will look at that tomorrow.

+Tomorrow I will look at Dr. Lin's dealiased nonlinear part.
+This will involve looking up functions like `make_r2r` in FFTW.
+If I use that does it work?
+Also, I wonder if my ETDRK4 solve is no good because it dosen't seem to have much of an advantage over RK4.
+Maybe I will throw something on stack overflow about ETDRK4.